gjbex/monitor/README.md

 ## File sizes

-Some programs use temporary files, the size of which may also be a useful metric.  monitor provides an option to display the size of one or more files:
+Some programs use temporary files, the size of which may also be a useful metric.  monitor provides an option to display the size of one or more files in bytes:

 ```bash
 $ monitor -f tmp/simulation.tmp,cache simulation
 ```

 Here, the size of the file simulation.tmp in directory tmp, as well as the size of the file cache will be monitored.
 Files can be specified by absolute as well as relative path, and multiple files are separated by ','.